12 Best Helpdesk Software in 2026

 Best for: Collaborative, shared-inbox email support.

-Front is a shared inbox that blends email, chat, SMS, and team collaboration into one workspace, built for teams that outgrew a shared Gmail but find a rigid ticketing system overkill.
+Front is a shared inbox that blends email, chat, SMS, and team collaboration into one workspace, built for teams that have outgrown a shared Gmail but find a rigid ticketing system to be overkill.

 Key capabilities